 Beyond television, Millionaire has went on to become a popular brand with a board game, video game and many instant prize style game (both on online casino style games and a bars, nightclubs and venues over the UK where people can play to win an instant cash prize using a touch-screen games machine).

-The Viewer WWTBAM Competition
+The Viewer WWTBAM Competition (old style)